arturobminski/academic-web/content/home/experience.md

   company_url: https://www.ipp.eu
   date_end: ''
   date_start: '2026-03-01'
-  description: "  * Processing and harmonizing large administrative datasets, including comprehensive employer-employee linked data, EU Emissions Trading System (ETS) records, and energy consumption data in R with Arrow and DuckDB\n * Part of the first comprehensive evaluation of Energy Savings Certificates (CEE)–a flagship environmental policy of the French government, mobilizing approximately 6 to 8 billion EUR per year"
+  description: "  * Building multi-project administrative data pipelines for internal and external use.
+Processing and harmonizing large administrative datasets, including comprehensive employer-employee linked data, EU Emissions Trading System (ETS) records, and energy consumption data in R with Arrow and DuckDB\n * Creating a flexible process for simulation of administrative data sources from the French secure CASD platform on any computer.
+Anonymizing to preserve statistical secrecy while ensuring sufficient similarity with raw data for testing and development purposes.\n * Part of the first comprehensive evaluation of Energy Savings Certificates (CEE)–a flagship environmental policy of the French government, mobilizing approximately 6 to 8 billion EUR per year"
   location: Paris, France
   title: Economist
 - company: Paris School of Economics & Université Paris 1 Panthéon-Sorbonne